 Source: Kids Count and Virginia Department of Education

 The number of children age 3 and up to kindergarten who attend a pre-school is listed below.
-Franklin and Suffolk are above the state average.
+Franklin and Suffolk are above the state average for children age 3 and up to kindergarten who attend a preschool.